 - Worst moment: Oh my god, the shoddy visual effects with the colours certainly need some getting used to.
 For a moment, I thought my computer was glitching out because the scene looked so weird.
 Color Rush usually does a pretty good job concealing its low-budget production, but they dropped the ball here with the primitive CGI.

 - My thoughts: Honestly, I was so impressed with the quality of the first episode.
-I guess I’m not used to a BL drama having such a high-concept premise, but I was completely absorbed into the plot.
-This was a strong opening that introduced multiple interesting storylines with lots of potential.
+I guess I'm not used to a BL drama having such a high-concept premise, but I was completely absorbed into the plot.
+This episode opened the series strongly and introduced multiple interesting storylines with much potential.
 It felt like those fifteen minutes flew by in the blink of an eye.

 To Yoo Han's surprise, Yeon Woo wants nothing to do with him and doesn't want to restore his vision.
 He believes any relationship between mono and a probe will only end badly, even citing extreme examples of murder and kidnapping.